Executive Cyber Security Awareness Training Course

 Advanced Java Security

-21 HoursEven seasoned Java developers often lack comprehensive mastery of the full range of security services provided by Java, as well as the various vulnerabilities that impact web applications built with Java.
+21 HoursEven seasoned Java developers often do not fully master the diverse security services provided by Java, nor are they always aware of the vulnerabilities pertinent to web applications built in Java.

-In addition to introducing the security components of the Standard Java Edition, this course addresses security challenges within the Java Enterprise Edition (JEE) and web services.
+In addition to introducing the security components of Standard Java Edition, this course addresses security concerns within Java Enterprise Edition (JEE) and web services.
 The discussion of specific services is grounded in the fundamentals of cryptography and secure communication.
-Through a series of exercises, participants explore declarative and programmatic security techniques in JEE, while also examining transport-layer and end-to-end security for web services.
-The practical application of these components is demonstrated through hands-on exercises, allowing participants to experiment directly with the discussed APIs and tools.
+Various exercises focus on declarative and programmatic security techniques in JEE, while both transport-layer and end-to-end security for web services are examined.
+Participants can gain hands-on experience with the discussed APIs and tools through several practical exercises.

-The course also covers and explains the most common and critical programming flaws in the Java language and platform, as well as web-related vulnerabilities.
-Beyond typical errors made by Java developers, the security vulnerabilities addressed include both language-specific issues and problems arising from the runtime environment.
-All vulnerabilities and associated attacks are illustrated through accessible exercises, followed by recommended coding guidelines and potential mitigation strategies.
+The course also covers and explains the most common and severe programming flaws associated with the Java language and platform, as well as web-related vulnerabilities.
+Beyond typical bugs made by Java developers, the security vulnerabilities introduced encompass both language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and relevant attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will